New FDA-Approved Weight Loss Drugs: Can They Help You?

 Alli decreases the absorption of dietary fat by about 25 percent and therefore reduces the number of calories absorbed.
 However, clinical trials have only shown it to be modestly effective; in general, a weight loss of 3 to 5 pounds per year would be expected over and above what you might lose from dieting and exercise alone.
 Alli should be used in adults only and do not exceed three capsules per day.

 Alli: Use and Side Effects

-Side effects with Alli often hinder its use: loose stools, oily spotting, gas, bowel incontinence, and rare liver injury may occur.
+Side effects with Alli often hinder its use: loose stools, oily spotting, gas, bowel incontinence, and rarely liver injury (jaundice) may occur.
 Symptoms of liver injury include yellow skin or eyes, itching, brown urine and stomach pain.

 Stimulant Weight Loss Drugs

 Often, the weight that is lost with stimulants may be regained when the medication is stopped.
 In contrast, Alli, Contrave, Belviq, and Qsymia are all approved for long-term use in weight loss.